-- Program Overview: Clinicians and health care professionals are unaware of best practices for managing non-pain conditions for patients in the palliative and hospice care setting.
-As such, they need to learn how to adequately manage patients on interventions utilized for symptom management.

-- Faculty: Eric Bush, MD, RPh, MBA

-- Physician Accreditation Statement:
+- Program Overview:Clinicians and health care professionals are unaware of best practices for managing non-pain conditions for patients in the palliative and hospice care setting.
+As such, they need to learn how to adequately manage patients on interventions utilized for symptom management. - Faculty: Eric Bush, MD, RPh, MBA,CHCQM; CEO-Hospiceandpalliativeboardreview.com-Board Certified Internal Medicine, Hospice and Palliative Medicine, and Addiction Medicine - Physician Accreditation Statement: